MuvikLabs/Pixku/README.md

 The word `pxpt` will draw a pixel point at a given XY location with a specified palette color.
 The command `1 2 3 pxpt` will draw a pixel at location (1, 2) with color number 3.
-The default colors can be seen in the test image "pixku.png".
+The default colors and their numeric values can be seen in the test image "pixku.png".

 The word `pxclr` will set the particular color in the color palette.
 The command `0 255 128 64 pxclr` will set color 0 to be the RGB color